Back-Focal-Plane Imaging and Linear Density Measurements Of Sub-Diffraction Sized Biological Filaments and Particles: Background Subtraction and Linear Density of Microtubules

 \section{Background Subtraction and Linear Density of Microtubules}

 In many assays that analyze surface bound nanostructures such as thin filaments, imaging is limited by co-adsorption of protein aggregates or glass imperfections rather than instrument noise leading to low signal-to-background ratios (SBR).
-Due to the angle-dependent responses in optical tweezer microscopy, a unique method of background subtraction may be implemented.
+Due to the angle-dependent responses created by the use of a QPD, a unique method of background subtraction may be implemented.
 While a point-like object such as a small particle or protein aggregate is visible in both the $S_x$ and $S_y$ channels (Fig. \ref{SimVsRealResp}), a uniform filament oriented along the QPD $x-$axis remains invisible in the $S_y$ channel (Fig. \ref{Fibrils}).
 Therefore, the $S_y$ signal can be used to identify the location and size of point-like objects.
-Since optical tweezer microscopy signals are additive for small particles, the contribution to the $S_x$ signal originating from point-like objects can be subtracted strongly reducing the signal-to-background ratio of the resulting image.
+Since, for the microscopy method presented here, signals are additive for small particles, the contribution to the $S_x$ signal originating from point-like objects can be subtracted strongly reducing the signal-to-background ratio of the resulting image.

 To demonstrate the advantage of this unique background reduction method, we use microtubules.
 As the stiffest cytoskeletal filament, microtubules provide structure, organelle organization, facilitate active transport, and aid in cell division in eukaryotic cells \citep{MolBioOfCell_2002,transAlongMTrev_Welte2004, MitochondTransp_MacAskillKittler_TrendsCellBio2010,cytoSkelRev_Fletcher2010, MechOfMicrOrg_Akhmanova_NatRevMolCellBio2022}.
 Due to their many vital roles, microtubule mechanical properties and structure are an active area of research \citep{MTPlusEnds_JHow2003, MTPlusEnd_Igaev2022, AsymKinetochore_ChipAsbury_JCellBio2024}.
 Microtubules are hollow cylindrical structures that most commonly have an outer and inner diameter of $\approx 25nm$ and $\approx 15nm$ respectively \citep{MTstruct_Pampaloni2008}.
 Microtubules consist of tubulin dimers assembled into individual protofilaments.
 These protofilaments in turn assemble into a cylindrical structure.
 While 13 protofilament microtubules are most commonly found in the mammalian cytoskeleton, the number of protofilaments can vary depending on the preparation method when assembling the microtubules in vitro \citep{MTBestiary_Brouhard_MolBioCell2017}.
 In vitro microtubule polymerization assays, like the one used here, produce microtubules ranging from 9 to 16 protofilaments with 12, 13, and 14 protofilament microtubules being most common \citep{MT_PFnum_JCellBio1978,MT_LatticePFnum_Wade_JCellBio1992}.
 The number of protofilaments not only changes the diameter, but also changes the structure and mechanical behavior of the microtubule \citep{Supertwist_Flyvbjerg_BioOfCell2007, WLB_EFrey_PhysRevE2010, Supertwist_Schaffer2018}.
 Due to their thin size, fluorescence microscopy is often used for visualizing microtubules.
 However, quantifying microtubule linear density with fluorescent labels is difficult due to photo-bleaching and uneven label densities.
 Furthermore, fluorescent markers may affect microtubule structure and function \citep{FluorRuinsMT_Traffic2015} underlining the need for label-free imaging.
 As thin, rigid filaments of uniform thickness, microtubules provide an excellent platform for testing our unique background subtraction technique.